dcdpr/did-btc1/chapters/Appendix-SMT.md

 #### Misrepresented Proof of Inclusion/Non-Inclusion

-Let’s assume that a nefarious actor (NA) joined the cohort in the beginning and was allocated position 6 (0110).
-At some point in time, NA gains access to the cryptographic material and the entire DID history for the DID in position 13 (1101) belonging to a legitimate actor (LA).
+Let’s assume that a nefarious actor (NA) joined the cohort in the beginning and was allocated index 6 (0110).
+At some point in time, NA gains access to the cryptographic material and the entire DID history for the DID at index 13 (1101) belonging to a legitimate actor (LA).
 NA does not gain access to the cryptographic material LA uses to sign their part of the n-of-n P2TR Bitcoin address, which is unrelated to the DID.
 LA discovers the breach immediately and posts an update, rotating their keys or deactivating the DID.

 NA makes a presentation with LA’s DID and, using the ::Sidecar:: method, provides all the legitimate DID updates except the most recent one.
-In its place, NA provides proof of inclusion (to change the DID document) or non-inclusion (to retain the prior version of the DID document), using the material provided by the aggregator for position 6 (0110), for which NA posted an update (for inclusion) or nothing (for non-inclusion).
-Comparison to previous presentations would detect the breach by the change in the path assuming that, once allocated, the DID position is fixed.
+In its place, NA provides proof of inclusion (to change the DID document) or non-inclusion (to retain the prior version of the DID document), using the material provided by the aggregator for index 6 (0110), for which NA posted an update (for inclusion) or nothing (for non-inclusion).
+Comparison to previous presentations would detect the breach by the change in the path assuming that, once allocated, the DID index is fixed.

-To mitigate this attack, a DID’s position must be fixed deterministically and the hashing operation most not be commutative, i.e., *hash(X + Y)* ≠ *hash(Y + X)*.
+To mitigate this attack, a DID’s index must be fixed deterministically and the hashing operation most not be commutative, i.e., *hash(X + Y)* ≠ *hash(Y + X)*.
 The following algorithm meets these requirements:

-1. A DID’s position is the SHA256 hash of the DID.
+1. A DID’s index is the SHA256 hash of the DID.
-2. The value at the DID’s position for the signal is the ::BTC1 Update Announcement:: for that DID (0 if null).
+2. The value at the DID’s index for the signal is the ::BTC1 Update Announcement:: for that DID (0 if null).
 3. For any parent node:
     1. If the values of both child nodes are 0, the value of the parent node is 0.
     2. Otherwise, the value of the parent node is the hash of the concatenation of the 256-bit left child value and the 256-bit right child value.

 The consequence of step 1 is that the Merkle tree has up to 2<sup>256</sup> leaves, 2<sup>256</sup>-1 nodes, and a depth of 256+1=257.
 This is mitigated by step 3i, which limits the tree size to only those branches where at least one leaf has a non-null data block.
-The presentation of the hashes doesn't require a path, as the path is the bitwise NOT of the DID's position.
+The presentation of the hashes doesn't require a path, as the path is the bitwise NOT of the DID's index.

 #### Information Leakage